imaantaheri/labeled_traffic_data/README.md

 pip install pyod == 1.0.7
 ```

-The inputs of this code are listed belw.
+The inputs of this code are listed below.
 The `directory` should be modified according to the location of the `.csv` data files.

 ```
 # Inputs